petsel/javascript-code-reuse-patterns/berlin.js/2013-05-16/slides/README.md

-The slides (and its notes if run in presentation mode) that should have accompanied the talk at berlin.js May 16th that wasn't hold.
+The slides (and its notes if run in presentation mode) that should have accompanied the talk at berlin.js May 16th that wasn't held.

 based on (thanks to Hakim El Hattab)